Bethlehem Missionary Baptist Church (Florida)

 Bethlehem Missionary Baptist Church was located south of Tallahassee, Florida in the unincorporated community of Belair and was moved to the Tallahassee Museum as one of its historical buildings.
+It was the first regularly, commenced black church in Florida.

+History

 The church was founded by James Page in 1851 on cotton plantation property given to him by John Parkhill, his owner.
 Bethlehem Missionary was the first regularly organized black church in Florida according to the museum and was restored by Florida A & M University.